ijortengab/bash/commands/dcurl/dev/README.md

 ## Options

-Use flag option `-i` or `--include` to include a shell script before execute curl.
+Use option `-i` or `--include` to include a shell script before execute curl.
 Use it to override the variable $output.